plone/training/testing/continuous_integration.rst

 During this training we have seen how to test different parts of Plone and we have reviewed different testing techniques.

-In this final chapter, we are going to see how to configure addons for ``continuous integration`` (CI).
+In this final chapter, we are going to see how to configure add-ons for ``continuous integration`` (CI).

 Continuous integration is the practice of merging in small code changes frequently, rather than merging in a large change at the end of a development cycle.